apurbo97/Satisfic-Frontend-Developer-Task/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.

+## Development Setup
+### Prerequisites

+- Install [Node.js] which includes [Node Package Manager][npm]

+- Install the Angular CLI globally: npm install -g @angular/cli

+# Steps to run:

+- Download the project or run `git clone https://github.com/apurbo97/Satisfic-Frontend-Developer-Task.git`.

+- Open the project in VS Code and in the terminal run `npm install` for installing the packages.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.